dwashy21/XmlToJsonUtility/README.md

 # XmlToJsonUtility
 Simple CLI app written in Kotlin (1.5.31) on Java 11, using Spring Boot.
 Queries a URI ([default](http://www.bindows.net/documentation/download/ab.xml)) as an XML source.
-Attempts to  validate that XML against the local schema, and converts that schema to JSON and back.
+Attempts to  validate that XML against the [local schema](https://github.com/dwashy21/XmlToJsonUtility/blob/develop/src/main/resources/schema/AddressBook.xsd), and converts the XML to JSON and back.
 Optionally will accept a different URI as an XML source.

 ### XML and JSON Conversion